 The Skoda Rapid has enjoyed considerable global success for the Czech car manufacturer, but they have decided to make a change.
 The replacement for the Skoda Rapid is the brand new Scala, and it has finally received its formal unveiling in Tel Aviv.
 Let’s take a closer look at what we’ve learned about this exciting new car.

-The new Skoda car that replaced the Skoda Rapid has an interesting design language that is new to the brand.
+The new Skoda car models that replaced the Skoda Rapid has an interesting design language that is new to the brand.
 The overall effect is far more emotive compared to previous releases, the Skoda logo is gone from the tailgate, and it’s replaced with evocative lettering.
 Skoda Rapid drivers will quickly notice that the Scala is larger, the dimensions are 4,362mm long, 1,793mm wide and 1,471mm tall.
 The wheelbase is 2,649mm long, and the Scala is 107mm longer than the VW Golf.

 The MQB-AO Platform

 One of the benefits enjoyed by Skoda as a member of the Volkswagen Group is that they have access to some fantastic resources.
 Skoda Rapid’s replacement is underpinned by the MQB-AO platform that’s also used by the VW Polo.
 If you look under the Scala, you will notice that it’s fitted with underbody covers to improve the drag coefficient by 0.29.
 Small touches like this can really add a lot to a new release by increasing performance and fuel efficiency.